 Plus, your travels seem so suspicious;

-Seriously: you meet magnates in Las Vegas?
+Seriously: you take donors to Las Vegas?

 -accusatory narration-

 2c.
-Of his methods, last will-and-testament is
+Of his methods, last will and testament is

 How he makes degrees from IRAs…